 Rhode Island

-Blackstone Valley, situated approximately one hour from Boston, three hours from New York City, and just 15 to 20 minutes from T.F.
-Green International Airport in Rhode Island, is an attractive destination for sporting events.
-It offers a wide range of indoor and outdoor sports venues that are easily accessible, along with convenient hotels and dining options for attendees
+Blackstone Valley is situated approximately an hour from Boston, three hours from New York City, and just 15 to 20 minutes from Rhode Island’s T.F.
+Green International Airport.
+This region is an attractive destination for sporting events due to its wide range of accessible indoor and outdoor sports venues, as well as the nearby amenities that cater to attendees, including hotels and dining options.

 Major Facilities:

-• With two locations in Rhode Island, Wide World of Indoor Sports has facilities for soccer, lacrosse, flag football, baseball, softball, field hockey, and more
+Wide World of Indoor Sports accommodates soccer, lacrosse, flag football, baseball, softball, field hockey, and more

-Bally’s Twin River Event Center offers 29,000 square feet of space and hosts sports like boxing and mixed martial arts.
+Bally’s Twin River Event Center offers 29,000 square feet of space and hosts events such as boxing and mixed martial arts.

 As a seaside destination ideally situated between Boston and New York City, Newport was brought to prominence by America’s wealthiest families building “Summer Cottages” in the late 1800s.
 Newport offers an array of sporting activities introduced to it by the Vanderbilts and Astors during this period, which is referred to as the Gilded Age.
 The city is known as the Sailing Capital of the World.